kudobuilder/kudo.dev/content/docs/update-upgrade-plans.md

 ## Update the Instance

-An update of the instance is run when the Spec of the Instance is changed, but the OperatorVersion remains the same:
+An update of the instance is run when the `Spec` of the instance is changed, but the `OperatorVersion` remains the same:

 ```bash
 kubectl patch instance up -p '{"spec":{"parameters":{"SLEEP":"60"}}}' --type=merge